jrsoftware/issrc/readme.txt

 SetupLdr - This is the "setup loader."
 It self-extracts a compressed Setup program into the user's TEMP directory and runs it from there.
 It also displays the "This will install..." message box.

+ISPP & ISPPCC - See Projects\ISPP\readme.txt for more information.

 How do the projects link together?